Thoughts in Print

 Dutiful Love explores the distinctive relationship between self-sacrificial love and caregiving when that duty to care extends over the course of an entire lifetime because of social limitations placed upon people with mental illness.
-Hinson-Hasty investigates how the Christian theological tradition shapes our Western understanding of normal and abnormal minds and bodies.
-This approach to mental and physical impairment associates healing with curing but neglects the empowerment thread that is part of the gospel narrative.
-The author encourages caregivers (whether professionals, friends, or families) to think about the concept of self-giving as an alternative to self-sacrifice.
+My interviews of siblings growing up in families affected by serious mental illness invite us to think about the concept of self-giving as an alternative to self-sacrifice.
 In the context of families impacted by mental illness or degenerative disease, healing is more synonymous with presence.
 Intentional presence involves self-giving, listening, contemplation, prophetic truth-telling, and walking with another so that isolation, stigma, and shame no longer define the social realities of people with mental illness, their siblings, or their larger families.

-You can read a review of the book by Amy Pagliarella on the Presbyterian Outlook’s website: https://pres-outlook.org/2022/02/dutiful-love-empowering-individuals-and-families-affected-by-mental-illness/ Pagliarella says, “Hinson-Hasty deftly writes for both an academic and mass audience.
+In her review in the Presbyterian Outlook, Amy Pagliarella says, “Hinson-Hasty deftly writes for both an academic and mass audience.
 This is the book I wish I had read in seminary; to be clear, it’s not a “how-to” manual for pastoral care classes (and I would be wary of any guide that aims to turn pastors into amateur psychiatrists!)
-It is, however, a useful addition to studies of biblical and theological ethics, and it’s a book that a pastor would carry with them, knowing they could offer it to colleagues or a church committee. “
+It is, however, a useful addition to studies of biblical and theological ethics, and it’s a book that a pastor would carry with them, knowing they could offer it to colleagues or a church committee.”

 What if we reconsidered our views on poverty and perceived it as a problem with the way we live with wealth?
 Approaching the issue from a theological rather than a market-driven perspective invites an alternative social logic, informed by a much richer picture of human beings and our limits as we live in symbiotic relationship with the larger delicate web of life.